Students must request an Official Transcript to be sent to Colorado State University in order to receive transfer credit.

 International Transfer Credit

 Students who have completed course work from international tertiary institutions that are recognized by the ministry of education, or a similar accrediting body, in the home country may receive transfer credit at CSU.
 The courses completed must be consistent in level, duration, hours of lecture, discussion, and course content with courses offered at regionally accredited American universities, and must be consistent with the specific courses, majors, and programs at an international university for transfer credit to be awarded.
 A student will earn the approximate equivalent of 1 year for every 1 year of academic study.
-Students wishing to inquire about international transfer coursework should contact the Registrar’s Office at :
+Students wishing to inquire about international transfer coursework should contact the Office of the Registrar at :

 firstname.lastname@example.org or by phone at (970) 491-4860.